GoogleChrome/developer.chrome.com/site/en/docs/webstore/play_edu_tos/index.md

 ### Marketing {: #marketing }

-You will be responsible for uploading Your Product s in accordance with the Web Store’s and Play for Education’s terms and conditions, including, but not limited to providing required Product and Selected Product information to users, and accurately disclosing the security permissions necessary for the Product and Selected Product to function on user machines, hardware, or other devices.
+You will be responsible for uploading Your Product s in accordance with the Web Store's and Play for Education's terms and conditions, including, but not limited to providing required Product and Selected Product information to users, and accurately disclosing the security permissions necessary for the Product and Selected Product to function on user machines, hardware, or other devices.
 Products and Selected Products that are not properly uploaded will not be published in the Web Store